 Let’s face it, most of us simply don’t have the time, the interest or the skills to track the nutrients our children consume.
 Quite frankly, just getting food into them multiple times each day is about all we can muster.

-That’s why all the nutrition advice out there is useless to me: Not only can’t I keep track of how many servings of vegetables my daughter is supposed to eat, I don’t even know how many vegetables are in a serving.
-Do you?
+That’s why all the nutrition advice out there often useless: Not only can’t we keep track of how many servings of vegetables my our kids are supposed to eat, we don’t even know how many vegetables are in a serving, right?!

 - All those different ages translate into different calorie needs.